dell/csi-baremetal/docs/proposals/capacity-planning-refactoring.md

 ## Background

-Currently, Reservation Controller doesn't consider LVG volumes on the planning phase.
+Currently, 2 or more LVG PVs can be assigned to different disks on the reservation phase.
-In some cases 2 or more LVG PVs can be assigned to different disks.
+Reservation Controller doesn't consider on the planning phase, that LVG volumes should use one device.
 It leads to the ineffective space usage.

 ## Proposal